Whether for a big feast or an intimate affair, Christmas dining room decor is more often than not the focal point for everyone's family celebrations.

 Rich chocolate upholstery and table linen are beautifully offset on this simple Christmas table with brilliant white accents on tableware.

-The nature-themed accessories lend a Narnia-esque feel to the space, helped in part by the fresh greenery on the table and the burst of elegant blooms on the mantlepiece.
+The nature-themed accessories lend a Narnia-esque feel to the space, helped in part by the fresh greenery on the table and the burst of elegant blooms among the Christmas mantel decor ideas.

-A generous table centrepiece, festooned with colorful baubles and gold ferns, immediately strikes a celebratory note.
+A generous table centerpiece, festooned with colorful baubles and gold ferns, immediately strikes a celebratory note.
 Welcome guests with handmade place cards and crackers that coordinate with your scheme.